-Nearly eighty legends of the Cup have been inducted into the Hall.
+Over ninety legends of the Cup have been inducted into the Hall.
 Candidates eligible for consideration include members of the crew, designers, builders, syndicate leaders, supporters, chroniclers, and other individuals of merit.
 Each nominee is judged on the basis of outstanding ability, international recognition, character, performance, and contributions to the sport.
 The members of the Selection Committee are persons intimate with the history and traditions of America's Cup and committed to the integrity of the Hall of Fame.

-America's Cup Hall of Fame Selection Committee 2016
+America's Cup Hall of Fame Selection Committee

-R. Steven Tsuchiya, Chair
+R. Steven Tsuchiya, Chairman

 John S. Burnham

-Wm.
-H. Dyer Jones
+William H. Dyer Jones

-John Lammerts Van Bueren
+John Lammerts van Bueren